Day 5: "The World Upside Down" / उल्टी दुनिया

 Story: Before we turn the world upside down, we need a strong center.
 Navasana -- Boat Pose -- builds the core fire that makes inversions possible.
 Think of it as building the engine before the flight.
 In today's class, Navasana is not the destination -- it is the preparation.
 The navel center, known as Manipura Chakra (the City of Jewels), is the body's power center, governing willpower, discipline, and transformation.
 Boat Pose ignites this chakra like a match to kindling.

 Hold: 20 seconds.
-Then lower the feet to the floor and rest for 10 seconds.
+Lower feet, rest 10 seconds.
 Repeat 3 times total.

-Teacher's note: Tell students, "If you are shaking, you are doing it right -- just keep breathing."
-Walk the room and watch for rounded backs -- cue students to lift the chest and lengthen the spine.
+Teacher's note: "If you are shaking, you are doing it right -- just keep breathing."
+Watch for rounded backs and cue students to lift the chest.

 ---